 WordPress theme search

 These days, WordPress powers nearly 40 percent of the internet.
-A significant number of those sites are doing ecommerce with plugins like WooCommerce, while others have incorporated the Shopify buy button or are trying out new integrated solutions like our very own Zillacommerce.
+A significant number of those sites are doing ecommerce with plugins like WooCommerce, while others have incorporated the Shopify buy button.

 Many, many, many WordPress sites are also using pre-made themes and templates, and there are several free tools available, such as What WP Theme is That and WP Theme Detector, that can tell you which WordPress theme a site is using.
 You won’t get an answer for every query—many sites use proprietary or customized themes, while others find ways of hiding this information—but if you find a site you like that’s running on WordPress, it’s worth a search.

 Go forth and conquer